 Yes, you guessed it.
 You won’t find an excellent, free opt-in plugin because developers have bills to pay too.

 Elegant Themes doesn’t waste your time with a skeleton product or freemium model.
 They don’t sell Bloom on its own, but in a package with 80+ themes and a few plugins.
-They have two price points and offer a 30-day money-back guarantee.
+They have two price points and offer a risk-free, 30-day money-back guarantee.

 If you need help, Elegant Themes will do whatever they can to assist you.
 They provide forums and one-on-one support.

 Elegant Themes coupon: 10% discount on lifetime access

 Elegant Themes coupon: 20% discount on yearly access

 Bloom is one of the best WordPress opt-in plugins, and thousands of site owners and bloggers use it.
 Moreover, Bloom satisfies all my needs such as:

 - Easy to use

 - Many customization and display settings, but not too many to overwhelm me

 My open-mindedness and willingness to try Bloom has led to excellent results.
 Its appearance, design, and functionality enable you to grow your email list and convert visitors at high rates.